jbales20/Git-Team-Workflow-Lab/Script.md

 He stopped to listen and noticed a heavy wooden door in the zoo wall was ajar.

 Normally Cloud would leave well enough alone, but he was worried that an animal might escape.
-He stuck his head in the door, the color of the foliage was intense greens, browns and chartreuse, he called out for a zoo keeper but got no response.
+He stuck his head in the door, the color of the foliage was intense greens, browns and Chartreuse, he called out for a zoo keeper but got no response.
 The smell of the of the zoo was intense and alive.
 He took a tentative step through the door and followed the stone path overgrown with giant ferns.
 As he carefully treaded through the ferns, he started to notice some peculiar things.
 The air was sweet like glaze on a freshly made doughnut, he felt lighter, as if he could jump to the moon.
 He looked back, not able to see the door as it's now covered in ferns.
 As he pushes forwards, there's less and less ferns, and eventually he sees something.
 He sees a Unicorn, and as he pushed forward he blacks out.